webtv-redialed/redialed-service/README.md

 - Service IP is correct and the service can be accessed from it
 - Guest users are *not* enabled
 - Registration is open on public services
-- Appropriate API keys are functional for things like time zone determination
+- Appropriate API keys are functional for things like time zone determination, and sensitive passwords such as the Tricks password should not be left as their defaults